 After 3 years of advocacy, I am finally travelling interstate tomorrow to get my cortisol pump.
 Yay!
-I thought it was timely to document why I wanted a pump.
-Since others have already done an excellent job of providing a scientific rationale for cortisol pumps, I've gone for a science-fiction rationale with the alternative title - "fairy godmothers vs robots".
-Enjoy x
+I thought it was timely to document my hopes and dreams for the pump.

 As a disabled woman, I usually struggle to participate in the wonderfully boastful ritual of annual achievements, but this year I've said fuck it, I'm going to celebrate all of the ways in which I've turned my back on the goals, and kicked the football into the bonnet of the car parked on the boundary and set off it's alarm.
 I'm going to celebrate breaking my diet, being unreliable at work and allowing my disability to define me.